Julius Platzmann: Collecting early missionary grammars and dictionaries

-It is rather ironic that his place in the history of linguistics came about in Europe, given that his passion for American (and other) languages arose only once he had left Brazil.
 He spent enormous sums of money on these volumes.
-Vasconcellos (1881:7) cites a then-recent catalog listing of one work — Alonso de Molina’s dictionary of Nahuatl — as being valued at “£72 sterling”, which amounts to thousands of pounds in modern dollars, perhaps a year's salary for a laborer in those days.
+Vasconcellos cites a then-recent catalog listing of one work — Alonso de Molina’s dictionary of Nahuatl — as being valued at “£72 sterling”, which amounts to thousands of pounds in modern dollars, perhaps a year's salary for a laborer in those days.
 Platzmann himself practically bragged about the cost of his volumes: "I spared no expense.
 I have repeatedly paid 1000, 2000, even 5000 francs for a book."

 Platzmann published a catalog of his collection as of 1876, when it contained exclusively volumes related to American languages.
 The importance of this library was recognized by influential contemporaries, among them August Friedrich Pott, who called them "an enviable treasure of the highest value and a unique private possession of its kind".
+Brinton also praised the work, calling it "a model of this kind of bibliographical work".
 It was these books that would become the basis of his later facsimile editions.

-By the time of his death, his library had grown to include 1400 volumes.
-A catalog of the auction of that library was published posthumously by Oswald Weigel in 1903.
+By the time of his death in 1902, his library had grown to include 1400 volumes.
+A catalog of the auction of that library was published by Oswald Weigel.

 In some cases Platzmann commissioned private copies of manuscripts for himself or for others.
 One amanuensis for these transcriptions was Emanuel Forchhammer, who copied a rare manuscript grammar of the Chiquitano language of Bolivia, which was later used as a source in a published grammar of the language.
 Forchhammer also transcribed the so-called Gülich manuscript, a collectanea of content about Tupi, for Karl Friederich Henning, the personal secretary and tutor for Pedro II of Brazil, with whom Platzmann was personally acquainted.

 Facsimile editions

+This map shows the breadth of distribution of the series of facsimiles of linguistic works created by Julius Platzmann.
+The set of facsimiles produced by Platzmann cover languages from all over South America (as well as Nahuatl in Mexico.)

 Later in his life, Platzmann published facsimiles of his collected books, beginning in 1874 with a facsimile of the Tupi grammar of 1595 by the Jesuit José de Anchieta.
-Facsimile editions of historical South American language books followed and eventually included the Carib, Arawak, Tupi, Guarani, Araucano, Quechua, Aymara, Mapudungun, and Mexican Nahuatl (Aztec) languages.
+Facsimile editions of historical South American language books followed and eventually included the Carib, Arawak, Tupi, Guarani, Araucano, Quechua, Aymara, Mapudungun, Cumanagoto, Kariri, Arawak, Abipón, Tehuelche, Moxa, and Lingua Geral languages. one facsimile, of Molino's famous Nahuatl (Aztec) dictionary, was from North America.

-The incredible fidelity of the facsimiles is demonstrated below by two sample pages from Ludovico Bertonio's vocabulary of the Aymara language.
-On the left is the original, and a scan of the same page in the facsimile is on the right.
+The exceptional fidelity of the facsimiles is demonstrated below by two sample pages from Ludovico Bertonio's vocabulary of the Aymara language.
+On the left is the original, and a scan of the same page in Platzmann's facsimile is on the right.